MagSeguret/MotionAnalysisRingShapedTissues/README.md

 Summary of main files
 -----------------------
-MotionAnalysis.m: main code, loads videos, generates figures and creates an Excel file containing the contractility parameters of all the videos and a .mat file of all the videos. bfmatlab folder: containing the bioformat package, to be added to the Matlab path.
+MotionAnalysis.m: main code, loads videos, generates figures and creates an Excel file containing the contractility parameters of all the videos and a .mat file of all the videos.

 Requirements
 -----------------------